chaunceyau/monorepo-starter/README.md

 ## Application Pieces
 🖼️  *marketing-starter* - marketing/landing page for displaying product
+  - runs on port 4201 by default
 💻  *next-starter* - next.js frontend application & authentication
+  - runs on port 4200 by default
 📮  *api-starter* - nest.js graphql api
+  - runs on port 5000 by default

 ## Starting from scratch
 There are individual README files in each app directory as well.
 Complete both checklists to get application running.